Sangram0105/aws-lambda-cost-optimizer-/README.md

 ---

 By following the steps outlined above, you can effectively deploy and manage an AWS Lambda function to optimize S3 storage costs, ensuring cost-efficiency and streamlined storage management.

+## Do checkout my Medium profile where i write on the Cloud Cost Optimization and DevOps Practices

+🌱 **Explore My Latest Medium Articles**: [Your Medium Blog](https://medium.com/@sangramsankpal7812)

+---

+## Connect with Me on LinkedIn

+Let's connect on LinkedIn for professional networking and to stay updated on industry insights.
+I'm eager to engage with like-minded professionals and collaborate on building smarter, more efficient cloud solutions together.

+🔗 **Visit My LinkedIn Profile**: [Your LinkedIn Profile](www.linkedin.com/in/sangram-sankpal-498720243)

+---

+## Feedback and Collaboration

+Your feedback and collaboration are invaluable to me as I continue to grow and learn in the field of cloud technology and DevOps.
+I welcome any suggestions, contributions, or opportunities for collaboration.

+---